COVID-19 pandemic in North Dakota: September 2020

 On September 23, deaths from COVID-19 in North Dakota exceeded 200.
 Governor Burgum raised the Smart Restart risk levels for a dozen counties throughout the state effective September 25.
 Burgum also announced that the state would prioritize testing and contact tracing involving long-term care facilities.
 Chris Jones, director of the Department of Human Services stated more than half the deaths reported in the state were coming from long-term care facilities.

 By September 24, cumulative cases passed 19,000.
 On September 25, total recoveries passed 16,000.
 The interim State health officer Paul Mariani resigned after serving less than a month on the position, due to Governor Burgum rescinding a requirement for self-isolation after returning from travel, and breaking away from guidelines recommended by the CDC.
 Two area hospitals in Bismarck warned of nearing capacity and shortage of resources due to the further rise in cases.

 By September 28, total recoveries passed 17,000.
 North Dakota had set a record high for active cases every day since September 21, with active cases rising from around 100 cases to 3,766.
 The spike is suspected to have been contributed in part by hundreds of thousands attending the Sturgis Motorcycle Rally in South Dakota from early August.
 On September 29, COVID-19 cases in the state passed 21,000.
 Grant County had its first confirmed death.
 It was noted by Bloomberg that the surge of cases in North Dakota was similar to that of Florida's from July.

 Over the past month, North Dakota saw an 80 percent increase in COVID-19 cases as well as a doubling of the previous death toll record.
 Since June the state has seen a 600 percent increase in cases.
 Joshua Wynne, of the University of North Dakota, stated that recent trends were "disturbing and headed in the wrong direction".

 October 2020

 By October 2, North Dakota passed 900 cumulative hospitalizations.
 On October 3, North Dakota exceeded 23,000 confirmed cases since the pandemic began.
 On October 6, cumulative deaths passed 300 after a reported 24 new deaths, however not all on same day due to lag in information reporting by the health department.
 The state also reported the youngest fatality, a 17-year-old Fort Berthold resident with underlying condition.

-After passing 25,000 cases on October 8, Governor Burgum in a press conference refused to bump up risk level on the color coded system for five counties, despite a growing infection rate and case count.
-The state passed 26,000 positive cases of coronavirus on October 9.
 By October 10, the state passed 22,000 total recoveries.
 On October 11, North Dakota passed 27,000 cases.
 Renane Moch, the director of Bismarck-Burleigh Public Health, warned of the strain on the hospital system, with 241 inpatient and 32 ICU beds being available as of October 13 throughout the state.